AI and the Human Touch

 The debate reminds me of manual vs. automatic cars.
 A stick-shift requires practice, skill, and precision, and it still has a place in the market, often in contexts where performance driving matters.
 Automatics, however, are designed so that anyone can drive, regardless of skill level.
 So when someone using an automatic says they can drive, those who drive stick-shifts are like, “Yeah, right!”

-AI is much the same.
+AI creativity tools are much the same.
 Just because someone cannot draw doesn’t mean they shouldn’t be able to visualize an idea.
 AI tools are empowering those who once felt shut out of creative spaces, helping them express what was previously locked inside their imagination.

 At its core, AI is still just a tool.
 And like every tool before it, from the printing press to the camera to photo editing software, it has stirred controversy.
 Each innovation was accused of making older skills obsolete.
 Yet over time, society adapted, and both the old and new coexisted, serving different purposes.

 The challenge for us is not to resist AI, but to learn how to use it to our advantage.
-Animosity only blinds us to opportunities.
+Animosity only blinds us to opportunity.
 Instead of fearing displacement, we should ask: How can this amplify my work?
-How can I integrate this into my process without losing my unique voice?
+How can I integrate AI into my creative process without losing my unique voice?

 In the end, I believe the arrival of AI will not diminish human creativity, it will reshape it.
 We’re already seeing it happen.
 Just as the automatic car never erased the love for stick-shift driving, AI will never erase the value of human-made art.